 Undertook painting of class rooms and maintenance work at two primary schools in Dharamsala.

-Renovated a toilet at a community primary health centre in lower Dharamsala, so that children have access to clean a washroom.
+Renovated a toilet at a community primary health centre in lower Dharamshala, so that children have access to a clean washroom.

 Toilet maintenance undertaken at a government school in Jaipur in collaboration with Subodh Public school to ensure sanitation.